Philip Hans Franses Scholarship

 Upon acceptance of the scholarship, the student becomes an ambassador of the Philip Hans Franses Scholarship and Erasmus School of Economics, which includes supporting marketing initiatives.

-There is one Philip Hans Franses Scholarship available.
-No rights can therefore be derived when the above-mentioned minimum application criteria are met.
+There are 4 Philip Hans Franses Scholarships available.
+No rights can be derived when the above-mentioned minimum application criteria are met.

 Erasmus School of Economics reserves the right to withdraw the offer for the Philip Hans Franses Scholarship if the applicant fails to comply with the terms and conditions.